Empire Aircraft Detailing

 We use the PBS Prep and Seal system, designed specifically for pneumatic de-ice boots.
 It removes contamination and restores flexibility while applying a protective barrier against UV and ozone.

-Because boots degrade continuously from environmental exposure, we recommend building boot care into your recurring exterior maintenance cycle rather than waiting for cracking or hardening to appear.
+We recommend building boot care into your recurring exterior maintenance cycle rather than waiting for cracking or hardening to appear.
+Regular treatment extends boot life significantly.

 Yes.
 Regular cleaning and conditioning keeps boots supple and protected, which extends service life and defers the significant cost of premature replacement.